Time and performance units¶

 A configuration of time sources and time slaves connected together is called a time domain.
-All members of a time domain observe flow of the same virtual time and are synchronized together.
+All members of a time domain observe the flow of the same virtual time and are synchronized together.
 In case of having multiple time domains the time values are not comparable between them - in other words, there is no synchronization across different time domains.

 There is one time domain by default in the emulation.
-The master time source is associated with the emulation itself, every machine provides its own slave time source that drives CPU(s) being a sink.
+The master time source is associated with the emulation itself, every machine provides its own slave time source that drives the CPU(s) being a sink.

 Configuration and monitoring¶